Email: me AT this domain name

 angel investor, mentor for startups (and accelerators like RebelBio and MVP Academy), Romanian living around Europe, somewhere, and visiting my home country from time to time.

-My full name is, actually, Bogdan Andrei Voicu, but thanks to my younger sister, that couldn’t say “Bogdan” when she was really young, I got named Bobby by everyone around me.
-And the name caught on, especially because “Dallas” was broadcasted on the Romanian TV at the time and everybody knew about Bobby Ewing :)
+My full name is, actually, Bogdan, but thanks to my younger sister, who couldn’t say “Bogdan” when she was really young, I became Bobby to everyone around me.
+And the name caught on, especially because “Dallas” was on TV in Romania at the time and everybody knew about Bobby Ewing :)

 I started my first business at 16, selling PCs.
 I then had some offline businesses.

 I started to work online in 2005, I’ve been the Romanian representative for Yahoo! in 2008, I started a consulting business in online communication in 2006, I’ve been involved in building the blogging community in Romania, sold some blogs, co-founded a startup (MavenHut) in gaming, part of the 2012 cohort at Startup Bootcamp Dublin.
 I recently launched The CEO Library, a place to find what books business people around the world recommend for their specific industry/space.

 I’m also mentoring startups and companies and I invest in some of them (not many).
 I’m still involved in MavenHut and The CEO Library, though not operationally anymore.

 – 2017 – co-founder of The CEO Library

 – 2016 – I started to invest in several funds: SOSV III, MVP Fund, as well as on my own in some companies (Freebusy, among them).
 I quit as CEO of MavenHut and I stopped operational involvement in MavenHut.